 17. Green Certification When is this due?
-Pre-Application Proposal Application Final Application 8609 X All multifamily developments must obtain one of the energy efficiency or green building certifications outlined in OHFA's most recent Design and Architectural Standards. b.
-Rehabilitation and adaptive reuse projects unable to obtain one of the above certifications may use the OHFA Limited Scope Rehabilitation Sustainability Standards as an alternative.
-Projects selecting this option must also demonstrate: i. meeting or exceeding the higher of either the Overlay criteria or the current Ohio adopted standard; and ii. post-construction blower door test 150% improvement over the pre-rehabilitation test, up to 12 ACH.
+Pre-Application Proposal Application Final Application 8609 X a.
+All multifamily developments must obtain one of the energy efficiency or green building certifications outlined in OHFA's Design and Architectural Standards. b.
+Use of a HERS rater is required for all projects, and certification by a HERS rater for the following: The development meets or exceeds the higher of either the certification selected or the Ohio Energy Code using the current ASHRAE 90.1 (e.g. 2019) For Rehab: The post-construction blower door test demonstrates 150% improvement over the pre-rehabilitation test, up to 12 ACH.
 The request for IRS Form 8609 must include evidence of final certification from a HERS rater, green building certification organization, or otherwise qualified and licensed professional as approved by OHFA.
-18. Legal Description When is this due?
-Pre-Application Proposal Application Final Application X 8609 The application must include a legal description, street address, and permanent parcel number in Microsoft Word format of each parcel that will be included in the development.
+18. Legal Description

+When is this due?
+Pre-Application Proposal Application Final Application X 8609 The application n nust include a legal d escription, street address, and permanent parcel number in Microsoft Word for ormat of each parcel f that will be included in the development.

 19. LIHTC Lease Addendum When is this due?
 Pre-Application Proposal Application Final Application X 8609 The application must include a written statement from the owner certifying use of the LIHTC Lease Addendum (other than units under a HUD model or USDA model lease).
-20. Limited Partnership Agreement When is this due?
-Pre-Application Proposal Application Final Application 8609 X Applicants must submit a copy of the Limited Partnership Agreement or Operating Agreement for the ownership entity detailing the roles and responsibilities of each partner or entity at request for IRS Form 8609.
+20. Limited Partnership Agreement

+Applicants must submit a copy of the Amended and Restated Limited Partnership Agreement and/or Operating Agreement for the LIHTC ownership entity detailing the roles and responsibilities of each partner or entity at LIHTC equity closing and again at request of IRS Form 8609.
+It must include all exhibits such as the project proforma.

+Final Application

+LIHTC Closing X

+When is this due?
+Proposal Application